 School:Education and Social Care

 Dr Nhlanganiso Nyathi is a highly motivated and results oriented professional, with education, training and post-qualifying experience, in social work practice, as an academic, researcher, manager and leader in both, statutory and non-statutory corporate settings, in the UK and Southern Africa.
 Most of his post-qualifying social work practice experience is in the area of children and families social work, and child protection in particular, which he's very passionate about.

-Prior to being appointed as a Senior Lecturer at Anglia Ruskin University, Nhlanganiso was Review Manager with the Safeguarding and Standards Unit of the Cambridgeshire County Council.
+Prior to being appointed as a Principal Lecturer at Anglia Ruskin University, Nhlanganiso was Review Manager with the Safeguarding and Standards Unit of the Cambridgeshire County Council.
 In that role he was responsible for coordinating planning and ensuring continuous quality improvement through monitoring and reviewing inter-professional safeguarding systems.
 In addition he was also an independent reviewing officer (IRO) for looked after children.

 Dr Nyathi has more than twenty years post qualifying work experience at practice, supervisory, and managerial levels in both, statutory and non-statutory settings in the UK and abroad.
 His post qualifying international social work experience spans from working as social worker for Bulawayo City Council, Government Social Welfare Officer (both in Zimbabwe) and social worker for London Borough of Sutton and Cambridgeshire County Council.
 In addition he is the founding Chairperson for the multiagency Bulawayo taskforce on street children in Zimbabwe.
 Nhlanganiso was also involved in strategic human resource management work experience and research work during his MBA studies with international corporations such as Anglo American Corporation (UNICEM), Rainbow Tourism Group and British Vita PLC in Southern Africa.